My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Once you’ve finished booking activities, your itinerary is pretty much set!

 Just because I left it to last doesn’t mean meals aren’t important – one of my favorite parts of traveling in Alaska is eating and discovering new places to eat!

 Most Alaska restaurants don’t require reservations, but I recommend seeing if you can set reservations for any that offer them.
-In 2022, lots of people will be visiting Alaska and staffing may still be an issue (as it was in 2021) so having a reservation will mean you don’t wait 45 minutes for a table every single night.
+In 2023, lots of people will be visiting Alaska and staffing may still be an issue (as it has been) so having a reservation will mean you don’t wait 45 minutes for a table every single night.